AleksandraLaura/DietComment/3. Mapping/Code.md

-## This is the code used for mapping and validation of the Columbian samples against a plant database.
+## This is the code used for mapping and validation of the Puerto Rican samples against a plant database.
 #### First combine the files from metaWRAP (by using reformat from BBmap suite)
 -> because metaWRAP already trimmed the reads and removed indexes.
 ```